YaxuanSeanZhang/yaxuanseanzhang.github.io/content/_index.md

     id: contact
     content:
       title: Contact
+       text: |-
-      texts: If you have job opportunities, collaborations, or insights to share, please don't hesitate to connect.
+          If you have job opportunities, collaborations, or insights to share, please don't hesitate to connect.
       subtitle:
       # Contact (add or remove contact options as necessary)
       email: zhan6322@umn.edu